Brent A. Strawn

 Strawn conducts research in ancient Near Eastern iconography, the Dead Sea Scrolls, Israelite religion, legal traditions of the Old Testament, and Old Testament theology.
 Within the Old Testament proper, he works in the Pentateuch and poetry, focusing especially on Deuteronomy, the Psalms, and theological exegesis.

-Strawn has published over 150 articles, contributions to reference works, and reviews.
+Strawn has published over 200 articles, contributions to reference works, and reviews.
 He is the author of What Is Stronger than a Lion?
-Leonine Image and Metaphor in the Hebrew Bible and the Ancient Near East (Vandenhoeck & Ruprecht, 2005) and The Old Testament Is Dying: A Diagnosis and Recommended Treatment (Baker Academic, 2015).
-Strawn is also a prolific editor, editing or co-editing 15 volumes to date, including The Oxford Encyclopedia of the Bible and Law (Oxford Univ.
-Press, 2014), for which he served as editor-in-chief.
-He co-edits the Old Testament Theology series for Cambridge University Press and sits on the editorial board of the Catholic Biblical Quarterly, the Journal of Biblical Literature, and the series Explorations in Ancient Near Eastern Culture.
-He also served on the editorial board of the Common English Bible as academic editor and translator.
+Leonine Image and Metaphor in the Hebrew Bible and the Ancient Near East (Vandenhoeck & Ruprecht, 2005) and The Old Testament Is Dying: A Diagnosis and Recommended Treatment (Baker Academic, 2017).
+Strawn is also a prolific editor, editing or co-editing 20 volumes to date, including The Oxford Encyclopedia of the Bible and Law (Oxford Univ.
+Press, 2014), for which he served as editor-in-chief and received the 2016 Dartmouth Medal for most outstanding reference work.
+He co-edits the Old Testament Theology series for Cambridge University Press and sits on the editorial boards of the Catholic Biblical Quarterly, the Journal of Biblical Literature, the Old Testament Library, the series Explorations in Ancient Near Eastern Culture, and the series Interpretation: Resources for the Use of Scripture in the Church.
+He also serves on the editorial board of the Common English Bible as academic editor and translator.

-Within the Emory community, Strawn is associated with the college of arts and science’s department of Middle Eastern and South Asian studies, as well as a senior fellow in the Center for the Study of Law and Religion.
-He is also the course of study chair for Hebrew Bible in Emory’s Graduate Division of Religion.
+Within the Emory community, Strawn is associated with the college of arts and science’s department of Middle Eastern and South Asian studies and is a senior fellow in the Center for the Study of Law and Religion.

 Strawn is an ordained elder in the North Georgia Conference of The United Methodist Church and regularly speaks and preaches at churches across the country.
 He has also appeared frequently on CNN on matters ranging from Easter celebrations to Pope Francis to gun violence.